code-game-project/codegame-share/README.md

 Retrieves the data associated with the ID and returns it in a different format depending on the endpoint used to store it.

 You can use the optional type parameter to assert that the entry is of a specific type.

+If the entry is password protected, you will need to set the `Password` header with the correct password.

 IDs and their associated content are stored for 24h.